nigeltao/qoir/README.md

 JXL ([libjxl/libjxl](https://github.com/libjxl/libjxl.git)) is the official JPEG-XL library.
 The /l suffix denotes the regular libjxl implementation and the /f suffix denotes the `experimental/fast_lossless` encoder (also known as fjxl) in that repository (but still using the regular libjxl decoder).
+The final 3 or 7 denotes libjxl's "effort" encoding option, which defaults to 7.

 PNG/fpng ([richgel999/fpng](https://github.com/richgel999/fpng.git)) is a fast
 PNG encoder and decoder.
 The encoded output are valid PNG images but the fpng